-Vegan soft batch chocolate chip cookies are so delicious!
-These soft and chewy cookies are perfect for packing in lunches or serving at your next party.
+If you’re looking for a soft and chewy cookie, try these vegan soft batch chocolate chip cookies.
+These delicious, chocolatey cookies are perfect for packing in lunches or serving at your next party.

-Anyway, it was a nice surprise to taste that Soft Batch flavor again and this time know exactly what I was eating!
+Anyway, it was a nice surprise to taste that Soft Batch flavor again.
 This vegan chocolate chip cookie recipe is quick and easy, and even if you aren’t vegan, it’s nice to have a cookie recipe that doesn’t rely on eggs in case you’re out of them.

 I think the key to the “Keebler” flavor is the dark brown sugar and the maple syrup, two ingredients that add a richer taste.

-Yes, this recipe will work well with my homemade gluten free flour blend or a store bought blend like Namaste Perfect Flour Blend.
+- Flour – I used white spelt flour for this recipe.
+You could also use all-purpose flour or gluten free flour like with my homemade gluten free flour blend or a store bought blend like Namaste Perfect Flour Blend.

 I have not tried that, and I don’t recommend it, because grain free flours work differently than all-purpose flour or a gluten free flour blend.
 The texture may be very dry or tough.